-How to treat Hamstring Injuries
+How to treat Headaches

 1. Scar Release Therapy: Release scars in the key areas (listed above) that influence this condition.
 2. Standard Protocol: Begin by stimulating the Back Shu Points in the lower neck region.
 These points are [...]